 Snapshot of the Tool

-Below is the summary of the 5 steps that the team can follow to arrive at the Promising Practices for their program – each step in this process will enable the team to gain a holistic picture of the program while narrowing it down to solutions that work
+Below is a summary of the 5 steps that a project team can follow to arrive at Promising Practices for their program – each step in this process will enable the team to gain a holistic picture of the program while narrowing down to solutions that work

 Instructions to follow before using the tool